tanveersingh926/interactive-video-maker/README.md

 The features I wish to implement in the future.

 1. Edit Interaction
 2. Remove window alerts and use proper Modal with reusable mechanism
 3. View Responses for User/Creator
 4. Delete Video
 5. Error Handling (currently it is partially done)
 6. Confirmation of the video being saved
 7. User login
 8. Real NodeJS express API with mongoDB as database
-9. Display Thumbnails of videos in myVideos page in each card
+9. Display Thumbnails of videos in myideos page in each card
 10. Custom controls of the video player i.e. seekBar, volume and play button
+11. Make it progressive web app at least for myVideos page

 [View at ProductHunt](https://www.producthunt.com/posts/vanhackathon-interactive-video-maker-2)